Why DBT Helps You Understand Your Emotions

 - Fear urges you to avoid it.

-If an emotion doesn’t fit the facts or isn’t helpful, you can practice doing the opposite action to change how you feel.
+When an emotion doesn’t fit the facts or isn’t helpful, you can practice doing the opposite action to change how you feel.

 Strengthening Emotional Resilience